Yertled/Tebex-Coupon-Generator/README.md

     ```bash
     pip install discord requests
     ```
-3. Replace the `bot_token` and `tebex_secret` in the script with your Discord bot token and Tebex secret key respectively.
+3. Replace the `bot_token` and `tebex_secret` in the code with your Discord bot token and Tebex secret key respectively. (https://docs.tebex.io/plugin/authentication)
 4. Replace the `allowed_user_ids` with the Discord user IDs that should be allowed to use the command.
+5. Replace the `guild_id` with your Discord server's ID.
+6. Replace the `currency` with the currency you use in your store.
+7. Replace the `hex_color` with the color you wish to use on the left side of the embed.
+Example below.
-5. Replace the `api_key` and `server_id` with your API key and server ID respectively.
+8. Replace the `store_link` and `image_link` with the correct link to your store and how your checkout looks (if you wish).
-6. Run the bot:
+9. Run the bot:
     ```bash
     python main.py
     ```